 - 2 week Boot Camp at the Simulation Center in 4th year

 - Accrual of points by attending symposiums, participating in Agnew Scholars Program, or presentation of research at qualifying local/regional/national scientific meetings

 - 1 page write-up after attending lectures/grand rounds/symposium

-- Scholarly Pursuit with Dept. of Surgery mentor
+- Scholarly Pursuit with Department of Surgery mentor

-The Clinical Informatics Area of Concentration program is designed to train students to think like clinician-informaticists, capable of leveraging technology and data analytics to improve the way that we deliver health care.
+The clinical informatics area of concentration program is designed to train students to think like clinician-informaticians, capable of leveraging technology and data analytics to improve the way that we deliver health care.

 - Completion of the University of Pennsylvania’s Introduction to Biomedical and Health Informatics (BMIN 501) course